emefff/IV2/README.md

 The keyboard matrix shown in these pictures is still the old version.

 Recommendations for 3D printing:
 If you can, use at least PETG on a TXT sheet (not as brittle as PLA, a PLA housing can break when falling off a table).
 Print a 5mm brim or mouse ears at the corners of the housing as it is quite large.
 Also use a brim on the keyboard matrix, the adapter is quite small, maybe a smaller brim will do also.
-The display fram in PLA does not need a brim, it sticks very well to a PEI sheet.
+The display frame in PLA does not need a brim, it sticks very well to a PEI sheet.
 Use structural mode and 3 perimeters for the housing and two perimeters for the keyboard matrix (the see some mechanical loads), maybe even 0.15m layers.
 The keyboard matrix must stay somewhat flexible for a lower button force.
 There are even variants of the housing in the FreeCAD file that include a brim in CAD.
 Feel free to use this or add a brim in your slicer.

 ### Additional Parts needed